-Earlier this school year, a committee [of who?
-Describe] sent a letter to school administrators explaining that this is a big issue that needs to be handled.
+Earlier this school year, an SLA senior sent a letter to school administrators explaining that this is a big issue that needs to be handled.

 Hope isn’t lost.
 Principal Aaron Gerwer and Engineering teacher John Kamal are working on a solution for the chaos of the line.

 “The things we proposed and thought about is to put a divider, so that people have to go single file.
 In the past we’ve had student monitors,” he explained.

 “A long time ago I monitored the lunch line but to me, it felt contrary to what SLA is about, we expect students to work together and work things out.”